AhoyISki/AnyRope/README.md

 // Do note that Tag::Skip only represents characters because we are also iterating
 // over a `Chars` iterator, and have chosen to do so.

-// An empty range, when used in an inclusive removal will remove all
+// An empty range, when used in an inclusive removal
-// 0 width elements in that specific width.
+// will remove all 0 width elements in that specific
-// `Rope::remove_exclusive()` would keep them.
+// width. `Rope::remove_exclusive()` would keep them.
-// In this case, that would be `Tag::PrintRed` tags.remove_inclusive(5..5);
+// In this case, that would be `Tag::PrintRed`
+//
+// The reason why we need to pass in a comparison
+// function is because of the flexibility of the
+// `Measurable::Measure` type.
+By passing various
+// types of comparison functions, we can selectively
+// choose what we are looking for.
+This is similar to
+// what regular ropes do when searching within text,
+// the end user can search by byte, char, line, etc. tags.remove_inclusive(5..5, usize::cmp);
-// In place of that `Tag::PrintRed`, we will insert `Tag::Underline`. tags.insert(5, Underline);
+// In place of that `Tag::PrintRed`, we will insert `Tag::Underline`. tags.insert(5, Underline, usize::cmp);

 // The AnyRope iterator not only returns the element in question, but also the width
 // where it starts.